namje0/namje_shipwright/README.md

 ### Ship templates
 This framework allows you to create and use ship templates.
 - Automatic ship license generation for `.namjeship` files.
-- Choose to either use a dungeon file for templates, or save your current in-game ship's design as a template.
+- Choose to either use a dungeon file for templates, or save your current in-game ship's design as a template by generating a ship code.
-    - `.dungeon` files take up less space.
+    - `.dungeon` files are preferred.
 ### Owning multiple ships
 Multiple ships can be owned by a player in this framework, and players can freely swap between them.
 - Different ships have their own separate cargo holds.